TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 Basically this shows that

-\- the field "header" and "subheader" from tt\_content are mapped to "title" and "subtitle" in the pages-record.
-Thus you shouldn't need to change your standard menu objects to fit this thing...
+-  the field "header" and "subheader" from tt\_content are mapped to "title" and "subtitle" in the pages-record.
+Thus you shouldn't need to change your standard menu objects to fit this thing.

-\- the fields "starttime", "endtime", "fe\_group", "media" from tt\_content are mapped to the same fields in a pages-record.
+-  the fields "starttime", "endtime", "fe\_group", "media" from tt\_content are mapped to the same fields in a pages-record.

-\- the fields "header\_layout", "bodytext" and "image" are mapped to non-existing fields in the page-record
+-  the fields "header\_layout", "bodytext" and "image" are mapped to non-existing fields in the page-record

-\- a new field, "sectionIndex\_uid" is introduced in the page record which is detected by the `\TYPO3\CMS\Frontend\Typolink\PageLinkBuilder`.
+-  a new field, "sectionIndex\_uid" is introduced in the page record which is detected by the `\TYPO3\CMS\Frontend\Typolink\PageLinkBuilder`.
 If this field is present in a page record, the `PageLinkBuilder` will prepend a hash-mark and the number of the field.

 .. note::
    You cannot create submenus to sectionIndex menus.
 These elements are not